 Shashi Tharoor Predicts UDF Victory in Keralam Amid Strong Anti-Incumbency Sentiment

-He wants to be clear that what he’s saying is what the public generally thinks, not a personal criticism of any specific politicians.
-Tharoor isn’t trying to go after the politicians themselves, he’s just telling people what voters think of the government’s performance, based on what he heard on his visits.
+He wants to be clear that what he’s saying is what the public in general thinks, and isn’t a personal criticism of any specific political leaders.
+Tharoor isn’t trying to attack politicians; he’s trying to tell you how people who were visited feel about the government’s performance.

 Anti-incumbency mood driving voter behavior

-There’s a strong feeling among voters that the current government should go, and Tharoor thinks this will affect the outcome in many voting areas.
-This feeling is coming from built-up frustration with the government, delays, and promises that haven’t been kept, not just what politicians are saying during the campaign.
+There’s a very strong feeling among voters that they want a new government, and Tharoor thinks this will be the deciding factor in many voting areas.
+This feeling comes from a build-up of frustration with the government, with delays and with things not being done as promised, and isn’t just a result of what’s being said during the campaign.

-After almost ten years of the Left Democratic Front (LDF) being in power, voters in Kerala seem to want a change.
-Tharoor is presenting the election as mainly a contest between the UDF and the LDF, and says voters should choose the better option.
+After nearly ten years of the Left Democratic Front (LDF) being in power, it looks like Kerala voters would like to see a change.
+Tharoor says the election is mostly between the UDF and the LDF, and voters should choose the better options.

 Governance issues and project delays highlighted

-Tharoor pointed out that the government’s official dates for when projects would be finished don’t match when they were actually finished.
-He said projects the government said would take five years took ten, and this shows the government isn’t managing things well.
+Tharoor pointed out that the government’s stated schedules for finishing projects and when they actually finish are very different.
+He mentioned that projects the government said would take five years took ten, and he said these delays show the government isn’t managing things well.

 NRI voting and local turnout dynamics

-Tharoor also talked about non-resident Indians (NRIs).
-Recently it has been harder for NRIs to vote.
-In past elections, NRIs would even rent planes to fly back to vote, but now many can’t afford to do that, so they’ll have less of an effect on the results.
+Tharoor also talked about non-resident Indians (NRIs) and how difficult it has been for them to vote recently.
+In the past, NRIs would even rent airplanes to get back to vote, but now many can’t do that, so they will have less effect on the outcome.

 Election calendar and contest expectations

-The election for the state Legislative Assembly is on April 9th, the votes will be counted on May 4th, and the current assembly’s term will end on May 23rd.
-The UDF, with the Congress party in the lead, is trying to remove the LDF, which is led by the CPI(M), after nearly ten years in charge.
+The election for the state Legislative Assembly is on April 9, the votes will be counted on May 4, and the current assembly’s term will end on May 23.
+The UDF, with Congress as its leader, is trying to remove the CPI(M)-led LDF, who have been in power for about ten years.

-Tharoor doesn’t think the national opposition party will be important in this election in Kerala, and describes them as not being a major influence.
-He is encouraging voters to think about the real choice between the LDF and the UDF, and to vote for positive change.
+Tharoor doesn’t think the national opposition party will have much influence in this state election; he describes them as not being very important.
+He wants voters to think about the real choice between the LDF and the UDF and to vote for positive change.

-In conclusion, as the campaign gets more active in each voting area, Tharoor is trying to get people to think about the election in terms of how the government is working, whether things are getting done, and people’s unhappiness with the way things are.
-As April 9th gets closer, both of the main groups will try to turn the feelings of voters into actual seats when people go to the polls.
+In conclusion, as the campaign gets more active in each area, Tharoor is trying to make the election about how the government is run, whether things are getting done, and how unhappy voters are with things as they are.
+As April 9 and the other important dates get closer, both the UDF and the LDF will try to get the support they are seeing from people into actual seats when voters go to the polls.